kyberpunk/esp-temperature-control/README.md

 * Linux or Windows machine to compile sources

 All components can be easily bought on Aliexpress for reasonable price.

+## Implementation description
+Application is implemented in C using [esp-idf](https://github.com/espressif/esp-idf) SDK.
+Code uses also third party sources [parson](https://github.com/kgabis/parson) for data serialization and [esp-idf-lib](https://github.com/UncleRus/esp-idf-lib) with various peripheral drivers.

+Application connects to network with Wi-Fi.
+Real time is used to measurements time stamps an synchronization, so the application needs acces to NTP server.
+It can be deployed in local network for offline applications.
+Measurements are synchronized by real time to have measurements on multiple devices with the same time offset.
+DHT22 sensor is used by default for measurements with data I/O on pin `GPIO18`.

+### Configuration

+### Using another sensor

 ## Temperature sensor wiring